Previously "Request for Medical Hardship Withdrawal"

-Grand Rapids Community College is committed to supporting students in achieving success.
-When a hardship, as defined in this policy, occurs after the College’s designated withdrawal period and prevents a student from successfully meeting the requirements of their individual course of study, it is the College’s policy (8.23) to consider requests for withdrawal from courses to enable the student to recover from their particular situation.
+When a hardship occurs after the designated withdrawal period and prevents you from successfully meeting the requirements of your individual course of study, it is the college’s policy (8.23) to consider requests for withdrawal from courses to enable you to recover from your particular situation.

-For the purposes of this process, hardship is defined as an event that causes significant suffering, or other extenuating circumstance which hinders attendance and/or academic performance late in the semester (e.g. physical/psychological emergency, unplanned deployment, loss of housing, death to dependent individual, unavoidable job change, or other unavoidable event that significantly prevents academic progress).
 In the unfortunate event that the hardship is a student death, this form can be completed by an immediate family member over the age of 18.
-An immediate family member is defined as a parent, spouse/partner, child, or sibling.
+An immediate family member is defined as a parent, spouse/partner, child or sibling.

-All requests for a Late Semester Hardship Withdrawal must be submitted after the 70% mark of the semester but no later than the following dates (unless the date is a weekend or holiday, in which case the due date is the next College business day):
+No later than when the course hits the 70% complete mark.
+If the date is a weekend or holiday, in which case the due date is the next business day

 - Fall Semester – due January 31

 The Late Semester Hardship Withdrawal Request process doesn't provide refunds

 Approval does not provide reimbursement of tuition or fees.
 Requests for refunds must be requested through the Cashier's Office process directly by completing their Tuition and Fee Refund Appeal Application after withdrawing from classes in your Online Center.